Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ## Let's try and expand our wiki!
 Feel free to contribute!
 **[Click here!](https://github.com/PatheticMustan/ProdigyMathGameHacking/wiki)**

-#### Notice: Someone has been deleting wiki pages if this continues to happen we will not keep the wiki as a open wiki.
-You can ONLY delete pages with PERMISSION from an admin.

 #### Notice: Someone by the name Void-Hacks stole work from this Repo.
 This was not a simple code like most things here it was a script that I ([RubberDuck55](https://github.com/RubberDuck55)) worked very hard on.
 This would not be such a big deal if they contacted us or gave credit.
 Please do not steal from anyone anywhere.
 Also please do not spread hate for this person or anyone.